 He refuses to understand subtext or deeper meaning, so it honestly makes perfect sense that he'd think that all this dystopian fiction from his youth is secretly about the communist conspiracy that no one will admit is right in front of their face.

-You could point this out and provide a number of examples, and that's fair.
+You could point this out and provide a number of examples.

-Alex might see this phenomenon and argue that this is because the globalists are using predictive programming to tell the world about what they're gonna do to them.
+Alex might see this phenomenon and argue that this is because the globalists are using predictive programming to tell the world about what they're going to do to them.

 That is the theory for why there's such a consistent feature like this in this genre.